What do I need for my newborn? What can I live without?

-So after having five children in the past 10 years (save the jokes 🤣) I'm here to share what we LOVED, what we never used, and what we WISH we had that's available today.
-I reached out to some of my mama besties along w/ our tribe on Insta for some answers.
-Essentially, the goal are ease, simplicity, necessity, and convenience.
+So after having five children in the past 8 years (save the jokes 🤣) I'm here to share what we LOVED, what we NEVER used, and what we WISH we had that's available today.
+I reached out to some of my mama besties along with our millennial mom tribe on Insta for some answers.
+Essentially, the goals being ease, competence, necessity, and convenience.

 Here, here.
 Let's begin.

 What We Loved

 1. Baby Swing - There is a reason this is at the top of my list.
 These were a lifesaver for me and I legitimately cried when my kids had outgrown them.
 I LOVE baby swings, all of my little dumplings spent many hours in these when they were little.
 It'll allow you to shower, breathe, drink coffee, work, Pinterest, workout, and OH just about whatever you want mama.

 These are a lifesaver really and a comfortable place to put the baby down.
 In the beginning, they'll spend lots of hours here sleeping.
 Here are my favs:

 - Graco Simple Sway- Simple, affordable, works great.

 - MamaRoo - This was a strong rec from our tribe!